-Board of Directors

-The Board of Directors is the governing body of Champions For Learning, providing strategic direction, oversight, and support to ensure that Champions For Learning fulfills its mission effectively, maintains financial health, and operates with integrity.
-The Board of Directors act as ambassadors, promoting CFL’s mission and work within their networks and the broader community.
-The Board of Directors engage with key stakeholders, including donors, community members, and other partners, to build and maintain strong relationships that support CFL’s mission.

-The Board of Directors are responsible for overseeing the items listed below:

-Represent Champions For Learning to stakeholders, acting as an ambassador for the organization to promote the mission.
-Express appropriate appreciation to donors and volunteers as appropriate.

-Provide leadership, oversight, and strategic governance for fundraising policies, goal setting, and achieving goals.

-Make annual gifts that reflect Champions For Learning as a philanthropic priority, commensurate with capacity.
-Consider funding our endowment and/or designating Champions For Learning in estate plans.

-Assist Champions For Learning development staff and related development committees to support fundraising strategies.

-Support fundraising through personal influence with individuals, foundations, and corporations to fund the mission of Champions For Learning.

-Review annual development goals.

-Board of Directors Membership

-Liaison – As designated by the Board Chair

-Members are identified in the annual Board member roster

-Fundraising Special Events
+Fundraising Special Events – Night for Champions

 Special events are a critical part of Champions For Learning’s comprehensive fundraising strategy.
-Fundraising, cultivation, recognition and educational events are managed by the Development team, and all play an important role in developing new relationships with individuals and corporations while nurturing relationships with existing donors of Champions For Learning.
 Engagement of highly qualified, motivated and involved volunteers is essential to the growth and success of special events and is a key focus of the special events team.
-The Night for Champions Committee is the only special event committee.
-The Night for Champions work is essential to achieving the event’s goals and ensuring a positive experience for all participants.
+The Night for Champions Committee work is essential to achieving the event’s goals and ensuring a positive experience for all participants.

-The Night for Champions Committee is responsible for overseeing the items listed below:
+The Night for Champions Committee is responsible for advising on the items listed below:

-Partnering and advising the special events team on fundraising strategies of the gala.
+Partnering and advising the special events team on fundraising strategies for the gala.

 Introducing prospects to attend and contribute to Night for Champions.

-Provides input and guidance of the event budget management with a close attention to expense to income management.
+Provide input and guidance of the event budget management with close attention to expense to income management.

-Provides input and guidance on the program for the event, ensuring it aligns with the event's goals and theme.
+Provide input and guidance on the program for the event, ensuring it aligns with the event's goals and theme.

-Provides input and guidance to ensure that guests have a positive experience.
+Provide input and guidance to ensure that guests have a positive experience.

-Evaluates its success, gathering feedback from attendees, volunteers, and other stakeholders to assess what went well and what could be improved.
+Evaluate its success, gathering feedback from attendees, volunteers, and other stakeholders to assess what went well and what could be improved.

 Night for Champions Committee Membership

 Chair – As designated by the Board Chair.

-Members: All members should have relevant event experience and a strong commitment to a successful gala to optimize the Champions For Learning’s future success.
+Members: All members should have relevant event experience and a strong commitment to a successful gala.

-Ex-officio members: President and CEO, CDO and Director of Special Events
+Ex-officio members: President and CEO, CDO, and Director of Special Events

-Members are identified in the annual roster.
+Members are identified in the annual roster on the Board Portal.